punpunkeshin05/Insurance-cost-comparison-between-smoker-and-non-smoker/README.md

 ## Repository Contents

-- `data.csv`: The dataset used for the analysis, including information on insurance charges, smoking status, demographic details, and other relevant variables.
+- `insurance.csv`: The dataset used for the analysis, including information on insurance charges, smoking status, demographic details, and other relevant variables.
 - `analysis.ipynb`: A Jupyter Notebook containing the code and steps for data preprocessing, analysis, and visualization.
-- `output.csv`: The CSV file generated for plotting the histogram of insurance charges.
+- `smoker.csv and non_smoker.csv`: The CSV file generated for plotting the histogram of insurance charges.
 - `README.md`: The current file, providing an overview of the project, its goals, and analytical steps.

 ## Instructions